 If you or somebody you know would prefer to feature in an interview or a short 'one on one' questionnaire, giving a mix of professional and personal insight, get in touch to discuss options.

-We are now considering reviews of psychology in any form of media: books, films, TV, radio, newspapers, websites and blogs, apps, plays, music, exhibitions, etc etc. Reviews can be anything from 100 words to 1000 words, but generally tend to be 300-500.
+We are also now considering reviews of psychology in any form of media: films, TV, radio, newspapers, websites and blogs, apps, plays, music, exhibitions, etc etc. Reviews can be anything from 100 words to 1000 words, but generally tend to be 300-500.
 If you have seen or heard something suitable recently and you are interested in contributing, please contact the editor.

 This section covers the history of psychology and the psychology of history.
 Articles tend to be 1800-3000 words long (with a preference for shorter), and – like all writing in The Psychologist – should attempt to engage as well as inform.
 See examples here and contact the editor to discuss your ideas.

 How do I go about writing my piece?

 Contact the editor to discuss all of the above options, by email or on +44 (0)116 252 9573.

-When you are happy with your work, send it as an attachment to [email protected], or post three copies to The Psychologist at the Society’s office.
+When you are happy with your work, send it as an attachment to [email protected].
 To allow anonymous review, authors’ names and full contact details should not appear on the typescript, but should be presented on a separate page.

 What happens next?

 After an initial assessment of suitability by the editor, our feature articles are blind peer-reviewed to ensure scientific quality.
 The editor reserves the right to edit all copy accepted for publication.
 However, this is a collaborative process with the author, aiming for the best possible end product in terms of layout and accessibility.

 An author or the editor may feel that an article is suitable for web-only presentation due to considerations of time, length or breadth of interest, or simply how much material is in the pipeline.